Does Your Mother Know: Composition and recording

 With lyrics described by ABBA biographer Carl Magnus Palm as "a daring tribute to cross-generational flirting in big city night clubs", the track was recorded in February–March 1979 (initially under the working title "I Can Do It") and released as a single in April of that year.
 The distinctive guitar riff was taken from the recording of an unfinished song in August 1975.
-The middle section ("Take it easy...") was adapted from a track called "Dream World".
-This was recorded in September–October 1978, but not released until it was included on a 2010 deluxe edition of the Voulez-Vous album.
+The middle section ("Take it easy...") was adapted from a track called "Dream World," which was recorded in September–October 1978, but not released until it was included in the 1994 box set Thank You for the Music.

 "Does Your Mother Know" was composed by Benny Anderson and Ulvaeus at the beginning of 1979 on a songwriting trip to the Bahamas, rather than on the Swedish island of Viggsö in the Stockholm Archipelago, where much of their music had previously been written.
 The inspiration for the lyrics came from a newspaper article, whilst the title was a phrase Ulvaeus had seen in a book or magazine.
 In a 2018 video interview with The Economist, Ulvaeus said that, in today's day and age, he would be more hesitant on writing the track in light of events like the MeToo movement.
 The demo featured his guide vocal and it was decided to keep this during the recording process.
-An early, rockier version of song (with a longer introduction) was performed partially live for the BBC TV special, Abba in Switzerland, recorded in Leysin on 16 February and broadcast across Europe in April 1979.
+An early, rockier version of the song (with a longer introduction) was performed partially live for the BBC TV special, Abba in Switzerland, recorded in Leysin on 16 February and broadcast across Europe in April 1979.
 The instrumental introduction on the released version featured a sound Anderson had created on an expensive Yamaha GX-1 analogue synthesizer, somewhat similar in its operation to the Minimoog.
 The drumming style was influenced by Carmine Appice, whom Ola Brunkert had seen perform with Rod Stewart at a concert in Leicester, while ABBA were in the United Kingdom doing some TV promotional work.